-Studies show that older people who regularly exercise are healthier and less likely to develop serious long-term conditions than those who don’t.
-Regular exercise can reduce your risk of developing:
+Getting enough exercise has a whole host of benefits for your physical and mental health.
+Studies show that people over 65 who regularly exercise are healthier and less likely to develop serious long-term health conditions than those who don’t.
+Doing regular exercise can reduce your risk of developing:

 - type 2 diabetes